SignalHub-Ecosystem/obmesh/README.md

 ## `security`

-The read-only data view uses a hypertrie shared over webRTC so that peers can verify the integrity of the dataset.
+The read-only data view uses a hyperdb shared over webRTC so that peers can verify the integrity of the dataset.
 Any one with access to the editable or private channel can SPAM, DDOS or cause issues.

+## `how it works`

+The expiry model data structure is an array of messages, whenever this model changes a hyperdb instance is also updated.
+Currently this is just /mesh with the entire model.history() (which could become huge!).
+Peers replicate the hyperdb to get the latest list.
+Authorized peers have access to the editable channel, direct access to the model allows peers to add new messages.

 ## `infrastructure`

-A node server runs using wrtc (webRTC for node) and persists hypertrie and scuttlebutt models to disk.
+This could work entirely in the browser with no server infrastructure bar signalling servers.
+To persist messages I run a node server with wrtc (webRTC for node) and persists hyperdb and scuttlebutt models to disk.

 ```
 see /obmesh/server.js
+run with ./obmesh/node_test.js
 ```

 ## `spec`